A Gazetteer of the Playhouses

 All decades

 This map plots the venues named in The London Stage, 1660–1800 against the streets of modern London.
 Each mark stands for one house, a royal patent theatre, a booth erected at Bartholomew Fair, a tavern room, or a garden stage, sized to the number of performances recorded there.
 Filled marks denote a surviving footprint or street address; lighter, dashed marks a district known only in approximate terms.
 Hover or tap a mark to read the venue, its span of activity, and the abbreviation used in the printed calendars.
-Rocque's 1746 map of London, the most detailed contemporary survey, is available as an overlay, including details on wards, parishes, and places, for orientation.
+Two historical maps, John Strype's updated 1720 edition of Stow and John Rocque's 1746 map of London, the most detailed contemporary surveys, are available as overlays.
+Details on wards, parishes, and places in Rocque's map are also available for orientation.